-Kim, the chair of the task force creating the plans and a friend of mine from two Philmont Training Center courses, said to me "I do want to stress that the focus is still the Core Value and the theme is just there as an enhancement."
-The theme pack meeting plans are specifically crafted to bring out the important points of the Core Value in a fun way.
-Eventually, there will be 36 alternate pack meetings posted, three for each Core Value, and with the existing Core Value based meeting you will have four total pack meetings for each Core Value from which to choose, thus providing variety so Cubs will not have to see the same thing every year.
-Also, it is planned that Roundtables will continue to provide new ideas for Pack Meetings each year that are based on the Core Values.
+Kim, the chair of the task force, says "I do want to stress that the focus is still the Core Value and the theme is just there as an enhancement.
+The theme pack meeting plans are specifically crafted to bring out the important points of the Core Value in a fun way."